Home | Decoshells | Specimen Shells | Books | Ordering & Shipping | About Us | Contact Us

 Yes, we offer several species of Paper Nautilus (aka Argonauta) in our Specimen Seashells section online - see Cephalopoda/Nautilus pricelist for details.

-If you are unsure which species you would like to order, just google the scientific name to find out what the species looks like.
-We usually have each species available in various sizes.
-All pricing includes substantial, careful packaging required for very fragile items to travel safely and arrive intact at your door (incl. double-boxing) - no additional handling charge.
+If you are unsure which species you would like to order, just google the scientific name to find out what the species looks like!
+We usually have Paper Nautilus species available in many sizes.
+All our online prices include the careful and substantial packaging required for these very fragile items to travel safely and arrive intact - there's no additional handling charge!

 How to clean Shells for Aquarium / Cooking use?

-For a quick clean, just scrub seashells with a soft brush, some warm water and soap, then rinse and dry.
+Quick initial clean: Scrub shells with a soft brush, some warm water and soap, rinse well and dry.

-For a deep-clean / sterilisation, place your shells in a large pot of cold clean water and put this to boil for about 10 minutes.
-The boiling won't harm the shells, but it's important to allow them to heat up and cool down gradually, as they otherwise might crack.
+Deep clean / Sterilisation: Place shells in a large pot of cold clean water and put this to boil for about 10 minutes.
+The gradual heating and boiling won't harm the shells, but it's important to allow them to heat up and cool down gradually.
+This deep-cleaning method helps to rid the layered seashell micro-structure of any residual animal tissue or possible traces of commercial cleaning agents (i. e. chlorine) along with any dust particles, etc. - all in one go!

 How to cook with Seashells?